The Society of American Military Engineers honored its longest continuously serving Sustaining Member at the National Press Club.

 The prominent classroom building and Do Good Institute headquarters creates a new campus gateway and catalyst for public discourse

-LEO A DALY, in association with VJAA, has completed the design for the new School of Public Policy building at the University of Maryland, College Park.
+LEO A DALY has completed the design for the new School of Public Policy building at the University of Maryland, College Park.
 A groundbreaking ceremony was held October 29, and construction crews are expected to begin work in November.

 The project creates a landmark architectural presence for the school, which is rapidly growing in enrollment and is currently ranked 16th among national public policy programs by U.S. News & World Report.
-Executive architect LEO A DALY and lead design architect VJAA were selected for the project in 2016 after a competitive, multi-phased Design Excellence procurement process.
+LEO A DALY was selected for the project in 2016 after a competitive, multi-phased Design Excellence procurement process.

 “The new School of Public Policy is a highly-visible symbol of the University of Maryland’s dedication to serving the public good, not only in developing the policymakers of tomorrow, but in expanding the policy conversation to the greater university and the world beyond it.
 This new building will have a transformative effect on the university, establishing a unique platform for collaboration and public discourse woven thoughtfully into the fabric of campus,” said Irena Savakova, RIBA, principal in charge for the project with LEO A DALY.

 The four-story building at the heart of campus will bring together – for the first time under one roof – the School’s more than 90 faculty members and over 1000 undergraduates and graduate students, and serve as the headquarters for the Do Good Institute, a campus-wide hub for social innovation, philanthropy and nonprofit leadership.
 Five state-of-the-art instructional spaces ranging in size from 25 to 150 seats, a library and a rooftop terrace are also included.